 The procession was full of colorful characters: children dressed as bright flowers, men and women in brilliant purple robes and tall cone-shaped caps, and monks in brown frocks.
 The participants are members of a well-known dance troupe, Grupo Folklorico Jacchigua.

-The most striking were three women dressed as different versions of the Virgin Mary, including the Virgin of the Panecillo, complete with crown of silver and a set of wings.
+The most striking were three women dressed as different versions of the Virgin Mary, including the Virgin of the Panecillo, complete with a crown of silver and a set of wings.

 Following the main procession were dozens of locals, each holding a candle with a flickering flame.
 As the procession walked the cobblestone streets, more people joined in, all walking towards the final destination, the Iglesia Santo Domingo.